soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 4-88 Delivery Invoices and Inventory Sheets.* ::

 Every person transporting or delivering processed meats or meat products shall have available for inspection by the Commissioner or his authorized representatives all purchase and sales invoices of such processed meats or meat products.
 Every route salesman shall, in lieu of such invoices, have available for such inspection a written inventory of all the processed meats and meat products originally loaded on the vehicle operated by him and all invoices of his sales therefrom.
-All such invoices and inventory sheets shall contain the statement or statements required by § 4-84 of these rules and regu- lations.
+All such invoices and inventory sheets shall contain the statement or statements required by 6 RCNY § 4-84.